liquidev/hayago/README.md

    and a separate symbol table must be used.
  - **Easy API.** rod is easily embeddable into other applications.
-Its FFI can automatically generate the necessary wrapper procedures for just about any object.
+Its FFI can automatically generate the necessary wrapper procedures for just about any object or procedure.
  - **Concurrency.** rod's concurrency is very lightweight.
-There aren't any threads, but that is a design choice with intentions of making the language much more simple.
+It uses fibers to achieve simple, yet powerful parallelization.

 ### Running rod
 To run rod, compile it from source code: